What is Fire Protection?

-Systems must be periodically inspected for mechanical deficiencies, proper function, valve actuation, water flow, sprinkler, clearances.
-You, your staff, should be well trained in fire prevention practices.
+Systems must be periodically inspected for mechanical deficiencies, proper function, valve actuation, water flow, sprinkler, and clearances.
+You, your staff, should be well-trained in fire prevention practices.
 In addition, Personnel should be proficiently trained in the operation of fire protection systems.
+Read More…

-These Steps Are Guidelines to Overall Fire Prevention:
+These Steps Are Guidelines for Overall Fire Prevention:

-- Perform Regular Risk Assessment, and Identify the weak Areas to improve safety.
+- Perform Regular Risk Assessments, and Identify weak Areas to improve safety.

 - Perform regular fire drills.
-Keep building owners, operators, occupants, and emergency personal up to date regarding the operation of fire protection systems.
+Keep building owners, operators, occupants, and emergency personnel up to date regarding the operation of fire protection systems.

 - Regularly train staff on fire prevention practices.

 - Keep Systems in top working order with preventive maintenance contracts.

 - Utilize diagnostics and system analytics that can help predict trouble before it occurs.